Why I do not drink soy lattes…

 During a recent conversation, I happened to mention that I ate 1 – 2 avocados a day as I have them in my 180 smoothies.
 The person I was meeting seemed quite shocked and their instant reaction was ‘what about the fat?’
 They felt counting calories and a low fat diet was the way forward.
 This was said whilst they sipped on their soy lattes with honey (you can read my thoughts on honey & fructose here).

 Without wanting to sound like a tool, my reaction was simple.
 I said I would rather eat half a dozen avocados a day than drink that soy latte.
-Naturally I had to explain myself, and here are my thoughts on why I don’t drink it…
+Naturally I had to explain myself as soy has been part of a traditional Asian diet for thousands of years so here are my thoughts on why I don’t drink it…

 Why I don’t drink soy latte…